jamiepowerTUD/SQA_Assignment/Hand-Book.md

 How standards should be enforced is an important decision, things as major as class names and project structure as well as comment style all have potential to be standardized.
-An example of some common practices are
+An example of some common practices are:

-* Ensuring functions do not exceed a certain size
-* Indentation Styles (Tabs vs. Spaces)
-* Ensure all filenames are the same format
+* Naming conventions ensure that classes, functions and variables names are consistent across the project.
+Names should be useful, prounceable and not misleading so any person looking at your code is able to easily understand.
+* Ensuring functions do not exceed a certain size.
+Long functions can be difficult to easily understand and make the code appear more complex than it may be.
+Following the "Rule of 30", methods should not contain more than 30 lines of code (on average).
+* Documentation.
+Comments within the code allow future readers to grasp the code much more thoroughly and in less time.
+* Indentation.
+When we consider the above image of "Tabs vs spaces", we can see that a tab can be a number of columns, however a space is always just one column.
+You should use white space within your code to improve readability.
+Some useful rules to remember are that all braces should start on a new line, and after a brace is closed there should be no further code on that given line.
-* Control the access and scope of certain variables
+* Control the access and scope of certain variables.
+Variables should only be visible to classes and objects that need to see them.
+Avoid declaring global variables where possible.
-* Efficiency versus Complexity
-* Error handling procedure
+* Efficiency versus Complexity.
+Big O notation can give us an understanding of the amount of time required by an algorithm.
+* Error handling procedures.
+All functions in your code that return an error, should return either the value 0 or 1.
+This greatly helps in making the debugging process easier. <br>

 These standards not only allow individuals to work more efficiently in a group setting, but it also encourages an environment of excellence to which